chibicode/rails-new-then-what/README.md

 I also try to add `<app-name>_development` to [Postico.app](https://eggerapps.at/postico/).

-Also for some reason, when using Postgres.app version 9.4, I need to uncomment this line on `database.yml`:
+:warning: Also for some reason, when using Postgres.app version 9.4, I need to uncomment this line on `database.yml`:

 ```yml
 host: localhost
 ```

+AND add the above line under `test:` as well.

 ### Add Root Controller